samuellab/MindControlAccessUtils/README.markdown

 Welcome to MindControl AccessUtils
 ==================================

-This is a series of scripts in MATLAB to import data in YAML files created by the [MindControl][1] software.
+This is a series of scripts in MATLAB to import data from YAML files created by the [MindControl][1] software.
 This is different from the [MindControl-analysis][2] suite in that it is simple, compact and lacks a GUI.

   [1]: http://github.com/samuellab/mindcontrol
   [2]: http://github.com/samuellab/mindcontrol-analysis